noops/group-project-4/README.md

 3. Data visualizations can be easily produced.

 ## Source of Data
-We obtained the data from [Kaggle](https://www.kaggle.com/roshansharm/sanfranciso-crime-datasetin) the form of a CSV file.
+We obtained the data from [Kaggle](https://www.kaggle.com/roshansharma/sanfranciso-crime-dataset).
 - It contains 13 columns and 150,500 rows
 - The data provides information such as the day, time, location, description, resolution, etc. of the crimes reported.